 Lena’s is a fabulous option for serious al fresco fans, as its outdoor space is open all year long thanks to a fabulous firepit.
 Known for its authentic Neapolitan pizzas straight from a 900 degree wood-burning oven, diners can also enjoy a variety of craft beers from local breweries.
-Lena’s brunch Bellini special is worth the trip – $7 for the first Bellini; $3 for each subsequent one, with several varieties to choose from such as “The Pope’s Mimosa,” made with cointreau, prosecco, orange juice, and lemon juice.
+Lena’s brunch Bellini special is worth the trip – $9 for the first Bellini; $5 for each subsequent one, with several varieties to choose from such as “The Pope’s Mimosa,” made with Cointreau, prosecco, orange juice, and lemon juice.

 Evening Star Cafe, 2000 Mount Vernon Avenue

-The Evening Star Cafe’s Front Porch is open daily at 5pm, weather permitting.
+The Evening Star Cafe’s Front Porch is open Wednesday to Friday at 5 pm, Saturday from 10 am – 10 pm, and Sunday from 10 am – 10 pm, weather permitting.
 Stop by this funky Del Ray gathering spot for a beverage with friends or a loved one.
 The Evening Star also offers an astounding selection of nearly 1,200 wines (available next door at Planet Wine) and 20 craft draught and cask beers.
-The Front Porch offers a nice array of appetizers and small meals such as loaded tots or a bahn mi sandwich.
+The Front Porch offers a nice array of appetizers and small meals such as burrata and meatballs pomodoro.

 Del Ray Cafe, 205 East Howell Avenue

 Situated in a classic 1925 Del Ray house, this casual, neighborhood spot offers French country cuisine made with local and organic ingredients.
-Enjoy a classic French meal like crepes, duck cassoulet, a crôque monsieur, or a tartine on the screened wrap-around front porch.
+Open daily from 9 am – 2:30 pm and 5 pm – 9 pm.
+Enjoy a classic French meal like crepes, duo of moulard duck, a crôque monsieur, or mussels a la Marinière on the screened wrap-around front porch.
 This charming spot is also open for weekday breakfasts and weekend brunch.
 Del Ray Cafe has an extensive wine list, featuring wine from many French vineyards.

 Northside 10, 10 East Glebe Road

 Northside 10 offers warm weather patio dining – dogs welcome!
 With 22 beers, a full selection of wine and liquor, and signature cocktails such as a black cherry sangria, there truly is a drink for every palette.
 With intriguing menu offerings like short rib poutine, bacon-wrapped meatloaf, and peach-pound cake with homemade butterscotch sauce, we’ll be checking it out soon.
-Be sure to also check out their taco night and nights with live music on their patio.
+Be sure to also check out their Thursday taco night, Raw Bar Wednesday, and nights with live music on their patio.

 Did we miss your favorite outdoor dining option in Alexandria?
 Please let us know what it is so we can check it out for ourselves!